omarfawzi/DTO-Hydrator/README.md

 ## Usage

-While using API Platform , using custom DTO's (defining custom input/output in the `@ApiResource`) dealing requires you to deal with custom transformers specially when your DTO is not an Entity .
+While using API Platform , using custom DTO's (defining custom input/output in the `@ApiResource`) requires you to deal with custom transformers specially when your DTO represents an Entity .

 1. When using an input transformer **i.e : after the request body is denormalized into a DTO** , you should dehydrate the DTO **i.e** transform it to an entity in order to be persisted .